dagraham/etm-tk/etmTk/help/PREFERENCES.md

     @z US/Pacific
     dnlgrhm@gmail.com

-If you enter, for example, "@c" in the editor and press Ctrl-/, a list of possible completions will pop up and then, as you type further characters, the list will shrink to show only those that still match:
+If you enter, for example, "@c" in the editor and press Ctrl-Space, a list of possible completions will pop up.
+Choose the one you want and press *Return* to insert it and close the popup.

 Up and down arrow keys change the selection and either *Tab* or *Return* inserts the selection.

+To edit the auto_completions file, press *Shift-Control-C* in the main window or from the main menu under *File/Open*.

 ### calendars